erqk/ng-dynamic-json-form/projects/demo/src/assets/docs/api/api.md

 ## Options

 If your input element need to provide a list of option to select, you can insert them into `options`.
-Each option is consist of `label` and `value`.
+Each option must consist of `label` and `value`.

 > You need to provide this if type is `radio`, `checkbox`, `dropdown`.